natalieagus/50002/index.md

 Every year, major tech companies always release their new, cutting edge technologies, be it new CPU architecture, better and faster motherboard, etc. Terms like **unified memory**, **z-nm transistors**, basic CPU specs like **L-cache, overclocking, TDP rating, clock speed** should sound really familiar to you.
 Would you like to be the ones who contribute in their development?

 ### System on Chip Engineer
 System on Chip (SOC) is the integration of functions necessary to implement an electronic system onto a single substrate and contains at least one processor.
-It is a **popular** field as of today (2023) due to its unprecendented efficiency. have you ever wondered why?
+It is a **popular** field as of today (2023) due to its unprecendented efficiency.
+Have you ever wondered why?

 ### Cybersecurity Expert
 Any career in cybersecurity requires a deep technical knowledge on how digital systems (that you're protecting) work.
 Obviously, you can't professionally protect a house without knowing its schematic, materials, weak points, etc.